 The four-hour running battle left one soldier dead and seven wounded, and on the side of the militants, three killed and three wounded.
 Soldiers, however, recovered the body of only one Abu Sayyaf fighter.

 Troops later entered a camp believed to be used as a bomb factory and a training facility and found various types of homemade boms, Yoma said.

-The Abu Sayyaf, a loose grouping of about 400 mostly poor rural fighters, has turned to kidnappings for ransom, extortion and other crimes to survive years of battle setbacks dealt by U.S. military-backed Philippine offensives.
+The Abu Sayyaf, a loose grouping of around 400 Muslim rebels, has turned to ransom kidnappings, extortion and other crimes to survive years of battle setbacks dealt by U.S. military-backed Philippine offensives.